 - Change Billing Date: Adjust when the next billing cycle occurs.

 - Cancel Membership: Permanently end the membership.
 Requires a comment explaining the reason.
 Available for active, frozen, and delinquent members.
+The cancel window has an Archive unused benefits checkbox — leave it on to make unused credits and discounts unusable right away, or turn it off to let the patient keep redeeming them until each benefit’s own expiry date.

 - Reactivate Membership: (Delinquent members only) Restore the membership to active status.